We would like to reassure you that it remains safe to attend our hospitals for appointments. We will tell you if we need to change your appointment.

 - If you are self-isolating with symptoms at home and have an appointment at one of our hospitals that you need to cancel or rearrange, please contact us.

-- For those attending appointments please consider whether it is absolutely necessary to bring friends or family members with you and view our current visiting restrictions in advance.
+- For those attending appointments please attend alone unless you need to be accompanied for care or require psychological support during your appointment with us.
 If you are accompanying children to an appointment we kindly ask that only one parent or guardian comes with them and that siblings do not attend; we appreciate your understanding and support.
+Please view our current visiting restrictions in advance.